fbpx

 With any secured lending, there is the risk that the associated asset could be seized should repayments not be made.

-At Mortgageable, we have a dedicated team of advisors that will be able to offer you help, point you in the right direction and provide you with access to some of the best bridging loan deals currently on offer.
+At Mortgageable, we have a dedicated team of advisors who will be able to offer you help, point you in the right direction and provide you with access to some of the best bridging loan deals currently on offer.

-Give us a call on 01925 906 210 or get in touch for advice that is personal to you and takes your credit history into account.
+Give us a call at 01925 906 210 or get in touch for advice that is personal to you and takes your credit history into account.
 That way you will know where you stand in the bridging loan market and we can guide you on your route to securing a suitable loan.